goose35/RetroWiFiModem/README.md

 # Retro WiFi modem

 Forked from BenMtl's repository.
-Modifies to use a NodeMCU board, of which i had several in waiting.
+Modified to use a NodeMCU board, of which i had several in waiting.
 Will be using on a C64, BBC Micro and Amiga A1200 so will require several adapter leads

 !!!
 Original ReadMe !!!